munificent/craftinginterpreters/book/hash-tables.md

 this, we haven't created an ObjString yet.

 Second, when checking to see if we found the key, we look at the actual strings.
-First, we see if they have matching lengths and hashes.
+We first see if they have matching lengths and hashes.
 Those are quick to check and if they aren't equal, the strings definitely aren't the same.

-Finally, in case there is a hash collision, we do an actual character-by-character string comparison.
+If there is a hash collision, we do an actual character-by-character string comparison.
 This is the one place in the VM where we actually test strings for textual equality.
 We do it here to deduplicate strings and then the rest of the VM can take for granted that any two strings at different addresses in memory must have different contents.

 In fact, now that we've interned all the strings, we can take advantage of it in the bytecode interpreter.
-When a user does `==` on two objects that happen to be strings, we don't need to test the characters any more:
+When a user does `==` on two objects that happen to be strings, we don't need to test the characters any more.

 ^code equal (1 before, 1 after)